bpptkg/tlr/README.md

     pip install -r dev-requirements.txt

-Before submitting your changes to our GitLab repository, write unit test in the `tests/` directory.
+Before submitting your changes to our GitHub repository, write unit test in the `tests/` directory.
 You can run all unit tests to see if your test has passed by running `pytest` command: